 In his book Good to Great, Jim Collins does an excellent job of disassembling the idea that the best, most effective leaders have to be charismatic.
-One of his surprising discoveries was that the Great leaders were in fact not.
+One of his surprising discoveries was that the Great Leaders were in fact not the most charismatic.

 But a second of Collins’ discoveries may have slipped by unnoticed: Not only were the charismatic leaders not the “best” leaders, sometimes they were the worst.